Who Makes Cabelas Polar Cap Coolers: TOP Full Guide 2023

 Cabela’s Polar Cap Equalizer Construction

-Cabela’s ice chestCabela’s chief goal in designing the Cabela’s Polar Cap cooler was to make an ice chest with an equal balance of burden to heating power.
-Their doctrine is that a cooler should not burden a lot simpler to maintain your ice strong and cold beverages.
+Cabela’s chief goal in designing Cabela’s Polar Cap was to make an ice chest with an equal balance of burden to heating power.
+Their doctrine is that a cooler should not be a lot simpler to maintain ice strong and cold beverages.

 Even though Cabela’s ice cubes are not feather-light, they have a great weight-to-amount ratio.
-The 100-quart cooler weighs 47-pounds.
-The small man in the Cabela’s line-up, the 25-quart, weighs 18-pounds.
+The 100-quart cooler weighs 47 pounds.
+The small man in the Cabela’s line-up, the 25-quart, weighs 18 pounds.

 The lid has been strapped to the entire body with heavy-duty rubber latches.
 As a bonus, the latches contain integrated jar bottle openers to allow you to pop open your beverages without missing a beat.